ncatlab/nlab-content/pages/17365.md

      X
    $$

-   and this is a stable equivalence (def. \ref{ClassesOfMorphismsOfTheStableModelStructureOnSequentialSpectra})
+   and this is a stable equivalence (def. \ref{ClassesOfMorphismsOfTheStableModelStructureOnSequentialSpectra}),

 1. the adjunct structure maps constitute a homomorphism